Why Don't You Play in Hell?: Plot

-The fight begins.
+The fight begins, with full camera, lighting, and sound crews amid the action.
+Hirata treats the fight as a movie sequence, and yells "Cut!" when he wants a different angle on the action; the yakuza pause their fighting in these moments and take direction from Hirata, even while injured or dying.
 In the massacre, Muto is decapitated and Koji's hand is chopped off.
 Koji and Mitsuko confess their mutual love before a katana is lodged in his head.
 As revenge for the death of his boss, one of Muto's men shoots Ikegami with a gun, and the massacre gets out of control as the rival yakuza clans begin shooting each other.
 The steadycam and trolley operator begin shooting everyone without distinction, but they both die behind the camera.
 Suddenly the police arrive and kill Koji, Ikegami, Mitsuko, and then Sasaki.
 While the police slaughter the remaining survivors, Hirata gets up from the pile of corpses and begins to retrieve all the rolls of film from the cameras scattered around Ikegami's castle.
 Hysterical and covered with blood, he runs through the streets, shouting "Fuck Bombers!" and "We have the movie!"
-He imagines the cine-club being re-opened and the cast and crew coming back to life for the premiere of the film, which is titled "Why Don't You Play in Hell?".
+He imagines the cine-club being re-opened and the cast and crew coming back to life (though all bearing evidence of their injuries) for the premiere of the film, which is titled "Why Don't You Play in Hell?".
 The audience applauds wildly.
 Back in reality, Hirata runs through the streets shouting "Fuck Bombers" until a voice (presumably Sion Sono's) yells to cut, and some crew members can be seen emerging in the background.